Mount Royal: Wintertime

 Night procession by the Montreal Snow Shoe Club on Mount Royal, 1873.

 Cross-country skiing on Mount Royal in the 1920s.

 People come to Mount Royal for tobogganning on the former ski slopes.

 Mount Royal Park currently hosts a snow tube and toboggan run on one of the former alpine ski slopes, as well as 7 groomed cross-country ski and snowshoe trails which total 18 km, with equipment rental available onsite.

-One of the most popular activities to do on Beaver Lake is to skate; this activity is free if you have your own equipment.
+One of the most popular activities to do on Beaver Lake is to skate; this activity is free if one brings their own equipment.

 The former alpine ski slope featured a T-bar and a 100 ft drop.
 Mechanical lift devices were first installed in Mount Royal Park in 1945.
 In the 1940s, there were two and a half miles of ski slopes available.
 A ski shop was first installed in the park in 1938.
 Prior to that, in the 1920s, one of the best ski jumps in Canada was the one on Mount Royal, near Côte-des-Neiges.

 Founded in 1840, the now-defunct Montreal Snow Shoe Club, with members drawn from some of Montreal's prominent businessmen, would meet each week during the winter at nightfall on Sherbrooke Street near McGill College Avenue to snowshoe through Mount Royal Park, lit by torchlight.
 Club members began wearing blue tuques on their outings around 1870.
 Recently, the tradition has been revived as the Tuques Bleues celebration by the Les amis de la montagne, a charitable organization that works to protect and preserve the park.